slsdetectorgroup/slsDetectorPackage/README.md

 Use only releases with tags such as x.x.x or x.x.x-rcx.

 ### Documentation
-Detailed documentation can be found on the [official site.](https://www.psi.ch/detectors/users-support)
+Detailed documentation on the latest release of 5.0.0 can be found in the [software wiki.](https://slsdetectorgroup.github.io/devdoc/index.html) and on the [official site.](https://www.psi.ch/en/detectors/software)

 ### Binaries
 Binaries for the slsDetectorPackage are available through conda.